jessyuqiu/jessyuqiu.github.io/index.md

 - My research interest spans development economics, labor economics, political economy, and Chinese economy.
 I'm also broadly interested in other applied research topics.

+- The pronunciation of my name can be found here(https://oluxiwen.github.io/pronouncing-chinese-names-guide/).
 <br>

 # Research